|

 Photo: David Mostardi |

+Syn.
 Aloe aristata Haworth 1825 (Torch Aloe)

 from South Africa forms a small stemless 6-8 in rosette.
-The triangular soft green leaves have raised white spots, especially on their undersides, finely toothed edges and filamentous tips.
+The triangular soft green succulent leaves have raised white spots, especially on their undersides, finely toothed edges and filamentous tips.
 The rosettes offset freely and with time will form a substantial clump.
 Offsets may be removed and used for propagation.

-Aloe aristata is often grown indoors as a window-ledge plant, but it is very hardy.
+Aloe aristata is often grown indoors as a window-ledge succulent plant, but it is very hardy.
 In the Drakensberg mountains it grows at up to 7500 ft and is equally happy growing outside through the wet English winter, provided that it is potted up in a very free-draining medium.
 It does well on a sunny patio, potted up in almost pure granite chippings mixed with a small amount of soil.

 Left: During the summer Aloe aristata flowers freely, with 10 in spikes of tubular pink flowers attracting bees and other insects.
 Right: A top layer of snow is no problem.
-This large clump of Aloe aristata in a shallow planter has been under snow several times. |
+This large clump of Aloe aristata in a shallow planter has been under snow many times. |

 |